0xPabloxx/0xPabloxx/README.md

 <!-- README.md -->

 ### 🌟 About Me
-* 🔭 I’m currently working as a multi-agent development intern at an AI startup.
+* 🔭 CS master student@UTokyo IST, currently working on Multi-Agent development at an AI startup.
-* 🎯 All in AI agents.
+* 🎯 All in AI Agents.
 * 📬 Contact me via augustuschen00@gmail.com

 ### 📕 My personal blog:  https://yc-2027.github.io/

 The topics of this blog include:
-* Learning agents from scratch.
-* Multi-agent systems
-* RAGFlow
-* Fine-tuning
+* Source Code Analysis of LangChain LangGraph
+* Analysis of the source code and design philosophy of outstanding open-source projects
-* Search and recommendation systems
+* Learning Notes on Reinforcement Learning and Fine-Tuning
-* Backend development
+* Agent Practice in Search, Advertising, and Recommendation Systems